ingmarboeschen/JATSdecoderEvaluation/Evaluation_get.stats_data/README.md

 - R script 01: performs the comparison to Wicherts et al. (2012)
 - R script 02_1: reproduces the analyses for the PDF article collection
 - R script 02_1: reproduces the analyses for the XML article collection by *PLoS One* and *Frontiers in Psychology*
-- The *stats*-folder contains the extracted statistical results per method for *PLoS One* and *Frontiers in Psychology* articles analysed
+- The *stats*-folder contains the R data file (.rda) with the extracted statistical results per method for *PLoS One* and *Frontiers in Psychology* articles analysed in the paper